FluentValidation/FluentValidation/docs/transform.md

 # Transforming Values

-As of FluentValidation 9.0, you can use the `Transform` method to transform a property value prior to validation being performed againt it.
+As of FluentValidation 9.0, you can use the `Transform` method to transform a property value prior to validation being performed against it.
 For example, if you have property of type `string` that atually contains numeric input, you could use `Transform` to convert the string value to a number.

 ```csharp